More often than not, most people tend to forego the security of their devices for reasons of pure confusion.

 All of the software mentioned above, including a firewall, antivirus, and VPN, work best when they complement each other.

-So, to amp up the security of your Operating System makes sure that you’ve got a robust firewall software.
-Also, antivirus software of the highest quality to protect your computer from malware and other threats, such as hackings, etc.
+So, to amp up the security of your Operating System, make sure that you’ve got robust firewall software.
+Also, antivirus software of the highest quality protects your computer from malware and other threats, such as hacking.